Captain David McCampbell

 McCampbell passed away June 30, 1996 at age 86 in the Veterans Affairs Nursing Home Care Unit in Riviera Beach, Florida.
 He is buried at Arlington National Cemetery at section 60, grave 3150.
 His grave has a gold inlay indicating he earned the Medal of Honor.

-During October 1988 the passenger terminal at Palm Beach Airport (PBI) was named the "David McCampbell Terminal" in his honor with a naming ceremony attended by McCampbell and his son.
-The memorial includes photographs and his bust.
+On October 23, 1988 the passenger terminal at Palm Beach Airport (PBI) was named the "David McCampbell Terminal" with a naming ceremony attended by McCampbell and his son.
+The memorial display area includes World War II photographs and his bust.

 On May 1, 1999 he was inducted into the Georgia Aviation Hall of Fame.